 Louisiana operates on a policy of comparative negligence.
 According to Louisiana Civil Code § 2323, this means any damages you receive may be reduced if you had any fault in the accident.

-For example, maybe you were not wearing your seatbelt at the time a distracted truck driver struck you.
-If you had been wearing your seatbelt, your injuries likely would have been less severe.
-So, in this case, the insurance company or a jury decided you are 30 percent at fault for your injuries.
+One example includes: You were not wearing your seatbelt at the time a distracted truck driver struck you.
+If you had been wearing your seatbelt, your injuries may have been less severe.
+So, in this hypothetical case, the insurance company or a jury decides you are 30 percent at fault for your injuries.

-If you win your case and receive $100,000 in damages, this reward would be reduced by 30 percent, leaving you with just $70,000.
-Sharing fault in your accident can obviously have a significant impact on the amount of compensation you can recover, so you may want to seek help from a lawyer to ensure your portion of fault (if any) is evaluated fairly.
+If you win your case and receive $100,000 in damages, this reward would be reduced by 30 percent, leaving you with $70,000.
+Sharing fault in your accident can have a significant impact on the amount of compensation you can recover, so you may want to seek help from a lawyer to ensure a fair evaluation of your portion of fault.

 Laborde Earles Injury Lawyers Can Help With Your Truck Accident Case

-If you have been in a truck accident, we want to help you get the financial award you need to pay your medical bills and compensate you for your pain and suffering and the emotional trauma you have endured.
-Whether you were injured or you lost a loved one in a truck accident, we are ready and waiting to help you with your case.
+If you have been in a truck accident, we want to help you get the financial award you need to pay your medical bills and move forward with your life.
+Whether you were injured or you lost a loved one in a truck accident, we are ready to help you with your case.
+Call Laborde Earles Injury Lawyers today for your free consultation.